Philippine Air Lines Flight S26: Aircraft and crew

 The aircraft was a Douglas DC-3 manufactured in the United States during World War II and purchased by Philippine Air Lines in 1946.
 The plane was acquired in 1948 and registered as PI-C142 a year later.

 In 1953, PI-C142 made a forced landing in a rice paddy near Tuguegarao with no fatalities.
 It was repaired and re-registered to PI-C133 in 1954.

 The plane had around 18,000 flight hours at the time of the crash.
 It held a valid airworthiness certificate that expired in September 1961.

 The captain held an airline pilot's license and logged 13,606 hours.
 He was qualified on the Manila-Iloilo-Manila route as captain in May 1954, and his medical record required that he had to wear corrective lenses while exercising his pilot's license.

 The first officer held a commercial pilot's license with the DC-3 and logged 2,495 hours.
 He began flying with the Philippine Air Force flying C-47s.

 The second officer also held a commercial pilot's license with the DC-3 and logged 1,484 hours, of only 7 being with Philippine Air Lines.

 Wreckage

 The wreckage was found on 30 November, 10 mi northwest of Wasig, Mansalay, Oriental Mindoro and strewn over an area 100 m in diameter.
 The aircraft had razed several small trees before striking a large guiso tree.
-The fuselage was smashed and burnt, and both engines were thrown 4–5 m from the tree.
+The fuselage was smashed and burnt, and both engines were thrown 4 to 5 m from the tree.
 The propeller blades were not burned but they were badly twisted.

 The throttles appeared to be on the normal cruise setting, except that both mixture control levers were found to be halfway between the auto-lean and the idle cutoff position.
 The electrical panel had disintegrated.

 The VHF control box was found at the 119.7 frequency and the high-frequency radio was found at the 6597 kc/s PAL frequency.